KyleAure/jakarta-data-yarn-shop/README.md

-# jakarta-data-yarn-shop
+# Jakarta Data

-Example Jakarta Data Application for demostration at DevNexus
+Example Jakarta Data Application for presentation at Dev Nexus 2024

+> NOTE: Not a working sample since Jakarta Data is still in development.